yaraalaa0/mobilerobot_control/README.md

 - Clone the repository into your ROS workspace

 - Go inside the root of your workspace and run:

   $ catkin_make

   $ roslaunch final_assignment simulation_gmapping.launch

   $ roslaunch final_assignment move_base.launch

   $ roslaunch final_assignment bug0.launch

   $ rosrun final_assignment user_interface_main.py

-This program is composed of sveral nodes:
+This program is composed of several nodes:

 - Gazebo simulator: for simulating the robot's behaviour in the predefined environment